U3A BRISBANE

 Tutor: Marcel Miltenburg

 This is a class of gentle exercise.
 "The 8 Brocades" or "8 Treasures", are said to have multiple benefits and to have been practiced in China for more than three millennia.
 It is easy to learn and is designed to improve mood, balance, flexibility, health and general wellbeing when practiced daily in a safe manner.
-Exercises practiced are from the Shibashi (18 movements) Sets 1, 2 and 3 and created from Yang style Tai Chi.8.30-10 am.
+Exercises practiced are from the Shibashi (18 movements) Sets 1, 2 and 3 and created from Yang style Tai Chi.
+NEW START TIME FOR TERM 2.
+9:30 - 10:30

 Venue: Riverdale Park